 To that end, you must provide copies of your work for discussion.
-On the class meeting before the date of your workshop, bring a hard copy for me and send your work via email to the rest of the class.
+On the class meeting before the date of your workshop, bring a hard copy for and the rest of the class.
 This is one of your most important responsibilities in the class.
 Failure to distribute your prose narrative the class meeting before your workshop date will result in losing your turn - and a corresponding grade reduction for the assignment.